 How much is renters insurance for students?

-While the average cost is $15.50/month, the price of your Lemonade renters insurance can vary depending on a bunch of factors, including your apartment’s condition, location, deductible, the amount of coverage you need, and which insurance company you go with.
+While the average cost of renters insurance across the U.S. as of early 2024 is around $18/month, the average national cost of renters insurance at Lemonade is just $14/month.
+However, the price of your renters insurance can vary depending on a bunch of factors, including your apartment’s condition, location, deductible, the amount of coverage you need, and which insurance company you go with.

 For example, if you live close to a fire station and far from the coast, you could get a lower price.
 And the higher your deductible is, the lower your premium could be (but keep in mind that a high deductible also means you’ll pay a lot more out of pocket in the event of a claim).